Woolley, West Yorkshire: Geography

 West of the village is the escarpment known as Woolley Edge, which has given its name to the nearby Woolley Edge service station on the M1 motorway.

-Also 2 miles (3 km) to the south west is Woolley Colliery village that straddles the boundary between West and South Yorkshire counties.
+Two miles (3 km) to the south west is Woolley Colliery village and the site of the former colliery is occupied by Woolley Grange, a residential development.

+The River Dearne is the boundary between West and South Yorkshire south of the village.